elopio/docs/source/includes/_transactionAPI.md

 #### augur.api.ReportingToken.redeemForkedTokens({ \_signer, reportingToken, onSent, onSuccess, onFailed })

-Transfers `REP` to the `msg.sender` on the new `branch` for the amount of `reportingToken`s owned by `msg.sender` from the old branch.
+Transfers `REP` to the `msg.sender` on the new `universe` for the amount of `reportingToken`s owned by `msg.sender` from the old universe.
 This transaction will fail if the `market` isn't a container for the `reportingToken`, or if the `market` isn't the cause of a fork.
-This transaction will spawn a `Transfer` event which will record the from address, to address, and the amount of `attotokens` of `REP` transferred to the `msg.sender` on the new branch.
+This transaction will spawn a `Transfer` event which will record the from address, to address, and the amount of `attotokens` of `REP` transferred to the `msg.sender` on the new universe.

 #### augur.api.ReportingToken.redeemWinningTokens({ \_signer, reportingToken, onSent, onSuccess, onFailed })

-Transfers `REP` to the `msg.sender` based on how many `reportingToken`s the `msg.sender` owned on the old branch.
+Transfers `REP` to the `msg.sender` based on how many `reportingToken`s the `msg.sender` owned on the old universe.
 This transaction will fail if the `market` isn't finalized, if the `market` isn't a container for `reportingToken`, if the `market` is the cause of a fork, or if the `reportingToken` isn't the winning `reportingToken`.
-This transaction will spawn a `Transfer` event which will record the from address, to address, and the amount of `attotokens` of `REP` transferred to the `msg.sender` on the new branch.
+This transaction will spawn a `Transfer` event which will record the from address, to address, and the amount of `attotokens` of `REP` transferred to the `msg.sender` on the new universe.

 #### augur.api.ReportingToken.transfer({ \_signer, reportingToken, \_to, \_value, onSent, onSuccess, onFailed })